fcrozatier/champagne/README.md

 - Register creators + entries and judges.
 Prevent duplicates (only one sign-up per email)
 - Vote.
 Signed up users can vote with their token/link.
 - Auto cleanup of stale comparisons : if a user is assigned a comparison between entries and does not vote after 24h this is reassigned to someone else.
-- Rate limit voting : a user must wait at least 3 minutes between votes
+- Rate limit voting : a user must wait at least 5 minutes between votes
-- Manage deadlines.
-Sign-up/vote forms are disabled at set dates (see configuration below)
+- Deadlines.
+Sign-up and vote forms are disabled at set dates (see configuration below)

 ## Stack